 It has been demonstrated previously that a measurement of the total kinetic energy carried by neutrons generated in the shower development is a powerful tool for reducing the effects of these fluctuations, especially in high-Z absorber materials where most of the nucleons released in the nuclear reactions are indeed neutrons.
-It is possible to determine for each event the relative contribution of the neutron (f_n) by analyzing the time structure of the signals [6].
+It is possible to determine for each event relative contribution of the neutron (f_n) by analyzing the time structure of the signals [6].
 In fact, the neutron contribution can be recognized as a tail in the scintillation signal with a characteristic time constant which is correlated to the neutron mean free path in the calorimeter (about 20 ns in the DREAM fiber module) and f_n can be estimated by the relative contribution of this tail.
-This fraction is anti-correlated with the Cherenkov/scintillation signal ratio and thus with the relative amplitude of the em shower component.
-This can be clearly understood by the fact that a large C/S means that a large fraction of the shower energy has been transferred to the electromagnetic component and therefore only little energy is available for non-em shower development and in particular for nuclear reactions during which neutrons would be released, and vice versa.
+This fraction is anti-correlated with the Čerenkov/scintilation signal ratio and thus with the relative amplitude of the em shower component.
+This can be clearly understood by the fact that a large C/S means that a large fraction of the shower energy has been transferred to the electromagnetic component and therefore, small energy is available for non-em shower development, and in particular, to nuclear reaction during which neutron would be released, and vice versa.
 An example of such anti-correlation is shown in Fig. 7.
-The results shown are for so-called 200 GeV "jets" obtained by sending the beam on a target positioned upstream of the calorimeter.
+The results shown are for so called 200 GeV "jets" obtained by sending the beam on a target positioned upstream the calorimeter.